-7.-An improved Tripoli consists of a mineral substance, abundantly found in the excellent Tripoli consists of a mineral substance, abundantly found in the coal and iron mines of Staffordshire, &c. &c.; known by the name of clunch, or curl stone.
+7.-An improved Tripoli, for Polishing Gold and Silver.-"The basis of this excellent Tripoli consists of a mineral substance, abundantly found in the coal and iron mines of Staffordshire, &c. &c.; known by the name of clunch, or curl stone.
 It had formerly been employed for no other purpose than as a material for mending the roads.
 It is a compound of iron, alumine, lime, and silex."-Mr. Gill proposed this application of clunch from the external and chemical resemblance it bears to Septaria-the well-known basis of the Roman Cement, the employment of which in polishing he had previously advocated in the Annals of Philosophy.
 He goes on to say-"The polishing effects of the calcined and pulverized clunch are however still superior to that of the Septaria, when prepared in a similar manner; and are, indeed, in point of quickness of action in producing the polish, and in the beautiful black lustre which it gives to the gold or silver, far beyond any thing I have ever met with."